vega/altair/paper/paper.md

 Altair is based on the Vega-Lite visualization grammar [@2017-vega-lite], which allows a wide range of statistical visualizations to be expressed using a small number of grammar primitives.
-Vega-Lite implements a view composition algebra in conjunction with a novel grammar of interactions that allow users to specify interactive charts in an few lines of code.
+Vega-Lite implements a view composition algebra in conjunction with a novel grammar of interactions that allow users to specify interactive charts in a few lines of code.
 Vega-Lite is declarative; visualizations are specified using JSON data that follows the [Vega-Lite JSON schema](https://github.com/vega/schema).
 As a Python library, Altair provides an API oriented towards scientists and data scientists doing exploratory data analysis [@1977-exploratory].
 Altair's Python API emits Vega-Lite